prcleary/deef/README.md

 ![Compatible widgets](img/widgets.png)

 Text Form Fields are currently not reliably extracted due to the complexity of the XML underlying `.docx` files.
+It is safest to use a table to structure your questionnaire and to put each widget in a separate cell.

 Data can be copied to the clipboard or downloaded from the app as CSV or Microsoft Excel files.